Communication Studies Major: Organizational and Professional Communication Emphasis - BA

 |Total Credits: 120|

-SAC Core Humanities and Fine Arts Tracks require 102+ level language.
-SAC Core Language Track requires 202 level language.
+CASSH Core Humanities and Fine Arts Tracks require 102+ level language.
+CASSH Core Language Track requires 202 level language.
 Students unprepared for 202 level will need to complete prerequisite course work.